evgdim/clean-code/presentation/index.md

 ## When to reafactor
 The biggest problem with code is when it works!

-1. Right after the code is working and the unit tests are done
+1. Right after the code is working and the unit tests are done.
-2. In the scope of a rlatevly big chnage
+2. In the scope of a rlatevly big change.
-3. Before the testing has started
+3. Before the testing has started.

+## Questions to answer
+* Is code easy to read?
+* Is code easy to unit test?
+Code that is easy to test is easy to reason about.
+* Is it easy to find bugs and chnage functionality?

 # Sonarqube
 https://www.sonarqube.org/